 Appreciate that many confidence and security solutions are developed in cooperation between different stakeholders including industry, academia and governments.

-Recognize that the technical community and the private sector have critical expertise that must be better incorporated into cybersecurity related policy-making.
+Recognize that the technical community and the private sector have critical expertise that should be better incorporated into cybersecurity related policy-making.